chhuang-one/sqxclib/doc/SqEntry.md

 | SQB_HIDDEN      | Converter will not output value of this entry |
 | SQB_HIDDEN_NULL | Converter will not output if value is NULL    |

 * SQB_DYNAMIC is for internal use only.
-User should NOT set/clear this bit.
+User should NOT set or clear this bit.
 * User can NOT change or free SqEntry if SqEntry.bit_field has NOT set SQB_DYNAMIC.
-* User must use bitwise operators to set/clear bits in SqEntry.bit_field.
+* User must use bitwise operators to set or clear bits in SqEntry.bit_field.
 * It is better to use constant (or static) SqEntry with constant (or static) SqType.
 * Dynamic SqEntry can use with dynamic, constant, or static SqType.